steven-beard/rearc-quest/README.md

 ## High-Level Overview

-The architecture described here leverages AWS services to create a robust, scalable, and secure environment for running our Node.js applications using Amazon ECS on AWS Fargate with an integrated CI/CD pipeline using Terraform and GitHub Actions.
+The architecture described here leverages AWS services to create a robust, scalable, and secure environment for running our Node.js applications using Amazon ECS on AWS Fargate using Terraform.
 ## Architecture Overview

 ### Two-tiered Virtual Private Cloud (VPC)